 Current Scottish Government guidance states that:

 Your should book a test online through NHS Inform or call 0800 028 2816 .

 In accordance with Test and Protect, people with symptoms are required to self-isolate for at least 7 days, and everyone in their household should isolate for 14 days.
 If guests who are isolating can travel home safely to isolate, avoiding the use of public transport, they should do this.

 If you are unable to travel home safely and the accommodation is available then you should isolate there.
 The guest would be liable for costs of an extended stay.

 If it is not possible to remain in the accommodation for the duration of the isolation the person should discuss this with the NHS Test and Protect team.
 There is assistance available for those who may need help to isolate via the National Assistance Helpline on 0800 111 4000.

 We would suggest that staying at Gealach Lan for your isolation would be the safest option if the cottage is available.
 However, if this is not possible, we will work with you and the NHS Test and Protect team to help you to find alternative isolation accommodation.

 Booking your transport here may be the first problem you encounter, so please ensure you have a reservation before you travel.
 No need to book the Jura ferry, but Calmac are on a reduced capacity and space is at a premium!
 We are also asking guests to consider how they intend to eat for their duration of the trip.
-Our local community shop is amazing, but it will need plenty of notice if you are wanting to place an order.
-Please see for further details.
-The hotel will be open from the 26th July 2020 but all tables for eating and drinking will need to be pre booked.
-And again, please be mindful that our medical services are limited; we welcome thoughtful and considerate behaviour.
+Our local community shop is amazing, but it is small and it will need plenty of notice if you are wanting a big order.
+Please see www.juracommunityshop.co.uk for further details.
+The hotel and Antlers tea room will be open from the 17th May 2021 but all tables for eating and drinking will need to be pre booked.
+And again, please be mindful our medical services are limited; we welcome thoughtful and considerate behaviour.